 - Building character should acknowledge the special nature and gateway opportunity of the corner at Washington Street and Melnea Cass Boulevard. - 2.
-The Nawn factory building must be preserved and integrated into the development of the Proposed Property Site.
-New buildings may be contemporary in design, but must manifest an awareness of their immediate context by taking into account both the area's history as well as current needs, allowing for a blend of old and new architectural expressions. - 3.
-Proposals shall express the distinction of retail, commercial, and other public uses at the ground level in order to animate the edges of the street and help define the character of the neighborhood along Melnea Cass Boulevard and Washington Street. - 4.
-Proposed buildings must maintain the continuity of the street wall and provide a high percentage of transparency at the ground level in order to achieve a continuous and engaging pedestrian experience along Melnea Cass Boulevard. - 5.
+The Nawn Factory Site must be considered synergistically and in the design and development of the Proposed Property Site.
+New buildings may be contemporary in design, but must manifest an awareness of their immediate context by taking into account both the area's history as well as current needs, allowing for a blend of old and new architectural expressions. - Proposals shall express the distinction of retail, commercial, and other public uses at the ground level in order to animate the edges of the street and help define the character of the neighborhood along Melnea Cass Boulevard and Washington Street. - 4.
+Proposed buildings must maintain the continuity of the street wall and provide a high percentage of transparency at the ground level in order

+- to achieve a continuous and engaging pedestrian experience along Melnea Cass Boulevard. - 5.
 Architectural detailing (windows, doors, exterior cladding, masonry, etc.) should be attractive and be executed using materials of the highest quality, as well as being compatible with existing buildings in the area.
 Materials usage should strive to ground the building in the present and convey stability into the future.